siren-js/siren-js.github.io/index.md

 ## Examples

 The [examples](https://github.com/siren-js/examples) repository is for (you guessed it!)
 Siren.js examples.
-This is currently empty :pensive:, so feel free to contribute if you want to show off an API.
+This is currently empty 😔, so feel free to contribute if you want to show off an API.